niner/Inline-Perl5/README.md

 Both "EVAL" and "run" return the value of the last statement in the EVAL'ed code.

-## Call a Perl 6 function from Perl 5
+## Call a Raku function from Perl 5

 Inline::Perl5 creates a Perl 5 package called "v6".
-This package contains a "call" function which allows for calling Perl 6 functions from Perl 5, same as Inline::Perl5's "call" method.
+This package contains a "call" function which allows for calling Raku functions from Perl 5, same as Inline::Perl5's "call" method.
 It takes the name of the function to call and passes on any additional arguments and returns the return value of the called Perl 5 function.